 After dividing your class into smaller groups, students will be working on their proposal regarding one of the Sustainable Development Goals.
 Students will share their insights about issues that matter in the world, with a focus on ownership:

 How can I, and how can my community, contribute to realise the chosen Sustainable Development Goal?

 After creating their proposal, students will see and assess the work of 4 peer groups from other schools and countries.

 All Circles are open for students aged 10-18 years old, with a reasonable understanding of the English language.

-Students and teachers are excited about goals and learning outcomes of a Learning Circle.
+Students and teachers are excited about the goals and learning outcomes of a Learning Circle.
 In recent years they have experienced it as a unique learning experience: by sharing creative contributions students are not only able to connect and learn globally with peers, but are intensively learning and practising various future skills meanwhile.